 Things I am glad I did in the beginning:

-- I still stand behind first impressions, and that meant spending the money on a proper and professional website.
-I have since had 2 website facelifts, with another one coming next week (WHAT!), but make the investment in yourself if you’re serious.
+And that meant spending the money on a proper and professional website.
+I have since had 2 website facelifts, with another one coming next week (WHAT!).
+But make the investment in yourself if you’re serious.

 All the things I wish someone would have told me in the beginning: